Raccoons are found throughout Toronto, Brampton, Markham, Pickering and GTA and are some of the most destructive wild

 - No guarantee with raccoon trapping (the raccoon trap could sit there all week with no results).
 For these reasons, we suggest having a full wildlife inspection of your property and having raccoon-proof screening installed.
-You will feel much more secure knowing your house is actually raccoon proof.
+You will feel much more secure knowing your house is raccoon-proof.
 We offer the same day & next day raccoon removal service in Toronto & Brampton.

 Raccoon Control Tips – How to Keep Raccoons Off Your Property